Data-Driven Structured Policy Iteration for Homogeneous Distributed Systems: Analysis and Proofs

+which is also reconstructed by information in $\widetilde{\mathbf{H}}_k$.
+Furthermore, the cost matrix in \eqref{eq:tilded_lyapunov} can also be reconstructed by the same information:

-Hence, $\widetilde{\textbf{H}}_k$ provides the required information to perform both policy update and policy evaluation steps in a policy iteration algorithm.
-We will show that because of the particular structure of our setup, $\widetilde{\textbf{H}}_k$ enjoys a special block pattern, justifying the recovery of the block matrices $X_1$, $X_2$, $Y_1$, $Y_2$, $Z_1$, and $Z_2$ from $\widetilde{\textbf{H}}_k$ in \ac{D3PI}.
-Such constraint on the subspace of this particular class of matrices $\widetilde{\textbf{H}}_k$ can also be employed in order to potentially reduce the computational complexity of the algorithm. \ac{D3PI} leverages this idea to implicitly learn $\widetilde{\textbf{H}}_k$ from data and exploit these matrix blocks in order to find a suboptimal solution to problem \eqref{eq:distributed_optimization}.
+Hence, $\widetilde{\mathbf{H}}_k$ provides the required information to perform both policy update and policy evaluation steps in a policy iteration algorithm.
+We will see that because of the particular structure of our setup, $\widetilde{\mathbf{H}}_k$ enjoys a special block pattern captured by the proposed Patterned monoid, justifying the recovery of the block matrices $X_1$, $X_2$, $Y_1$, $Y_2$, $Z_1$, and $Z_2$ from $\widetilde{\mathbf{H}}_k$ in \ac{D2SPI}. \ac{D2SPI} leverages this idea to implicitly learn $\widetilde{\mathbf{H}}_k$ from data ({by adapting the idea of \cite{bradtke1994adaptive}}) and exploit these matrix blocks in order to find a suboptimal solution to the main distributed problem in \eqref{eq:distributed_optimization}.